 Zones defined by Mollison is placing elements based on the intensity of use and management.
 Through functional analysis, we learn how often and when we would need to visit animals or plants due to understanding inputs and outputs.
 For example, goats like broad areas to roam including brushy and forested areas, but if are intended for milking need to be visited at least twice a day.
 This forces us to put the animals closer to the house but not too close as possible smells and noise should be accounted for.
 However a pecan tree (Carya illinoinensis) needs to be only visited a handful of times to check on its flowering stages and then the subsequent harvest.
 So we place the goats closer to the house than the pecan tree as our attention must be directed more often to the goats.
 Thus we place elements in zones 0-5 based again on management and intensity of use.

-Zone 0: the house or center of initiative while some also the inner landscape or heart space (zone 00).
-Here there is high intensity of use and lots of time there.
+Zone 0: the house or center of initiative while some also state the inner landscape or heart space being zone 00.
+In zone 0 there is high intensity of use and lots of time there.
 Beyond a house, it could also be a workshop, a barn, or commercial kitchen depending on the site.
 Larger sites such as ecovillages or braod-acre farms will often have numerous centers of initiative.
 Buildings serve as hubs and are made to beanery efficient and multifunctional.

 Zone 1: plants and animals require pruning, mulching, watering, and daily feeding for example.
 Rabbits, guinea pigs, worms or salad beds, herb gardens, vines for shading the south or western portion of the house, and herb fruit trees such as a dwarf lemon in the mediterranean climates.
 Water features would include tanks and roof collection system, greywater, outdoor shower or veggie washing station, and tyre ponds.
 Worm bins help to maintain fertility and cycle nutrient flow from the household.

 Zone 2: still items that would be used intensively but spaced further from the zone 0.
 Fruit trees on dwarf or semi-dwarf rootstock, poultry, and dairy animals housing finds itself jutting into a zone 2.
 While zone 1 gardens would have cherry tomatoes as they require daily picking, zone 2 would have larger tomatoes for drying, canning, or fresh eating.
 Both need water, maintenance such as pruning, mulch, and feeding so they are located near the house and carefully tended to.
 The zone 2 is larger and can also feature larger aquaculture ponds and water harvesting features such as terraces, swales, and rain gardens.
 Hot compost piles using products from gardens, animal pens, and leaf fall can be used to maintain fertility.
-Can be applied in solid form.
+This can be applied in solid form or a watery extract.

-While this picture does depict the sort of perfect landscape, natural systems will reroute the concentric circles displayed. because natural features such as rocky outcroppings or steep drop-offs are present on permaculture sites changes will occur.
-For example at a permaculture school garden in Portugal, i have witnessed just outside the door a huge set of rocks that the children love to play on but make a unfarmable space other than the odd pot here and there.
-THis forces the zone 1 and 2 to be pushed further away than normal.
+While this picture does depict the sort of perfect landscape, natural systems will not adhere to the concentric circles displayed.
+Because natural features such as rocky outcroppings or steep drop-offs are present on permaculture sites, fluctuations will occur.
+For example at a permaculture school garden in Portugal, I have witnessed just outside the door a huge set of rocks that the children love to play on but make a unfarmable space other than the odd pot here and there.
+This forces the zone 1 and 2 to be pushed further away than normal.
 Also zone thinking can be altered by having a long zone 1 wedge running next to frequently used paths.
 Lastly zone thinking can be applied to small-scale thinking of an individual garden beds lettuce on the edge while brocoli further in) or even to how with even fit within a bio-region.

 Our next aspect of planning for energy efficiency is to apply sector planning.
 Sectors investigate wild energies that pass through ones site.
 After the analysis has been done we then examine how to approach these energies in a way that is beneficial in reducing energy use whether it is plants, structures, soil, or even our animals.
 A list of wild energies and some of their characteristics can be found in the following: